didmar/ryokou/README.md

 ###  Scrap places from Japan Hoppers

-This script will scrap the Japan Hoppers for places to visit in a given region, and write the data in JSON format.
+This script will scrap Japan Hoppers website for places to visit in a given region, and write the data in JSON format.

 ```